blazestuff/Atmega32U4/README.md

-# here is my project involving
+# Here is my project involving
 * an atmega32u4 (or similar)
 * 2x pca9685
 * 24 servos